LeiPingPing/masterdoc/templates/simple/index.md

 A thrilling description, it should let me know clearly:

-1. What it can do (and what it cannot do)?
+1. What can it do (and what cannot do)?
-2. Why it is my best choice?
+2. Why is it my best choice?

 ## Features